Canon 1Ds vs SX50

-Both the 1Ds and the SX50 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the SX50 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Canon SX50 Manual.
+Further information on the features and operation of the 1Ds and SX50 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Canon SX50 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds or the Canon SX50 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds:

 - Better image quality: Scores substantially higher (16 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.5 bits more color depth).

 - Better low-light sensitivity: Requires less light for good images (2.4 stops ISO advantage).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.